 Annual Reflective Teaching Analysis

-- All faculty are encouraged to complete a Reflective Teaching Analysis after their first semester teaching with GSC and annually each summer thereafter.
+- All faculty are encouraged to complete a Reflective Teaching Analysis annually each summer.
 This plan helps faculty reflect on ways to enhance their teaching and provides data for GSC to design additional professional development activities and faculty supports.
 Adjunct faculty who teach four or more courses per year must complete the self-assessment annually, which is disseminated using industry standard online survey software.